 I have finished one: The Stormchasers by Jenna Blum.

 3. What book are you most looking forward to for the second half of the Read-a-thon?

 I've got so many to choose from, it's difficult to pick just one!
-Maybe The Declaration or Twenty Boy Summer.
-I'm also looking forward to Twilight: The Graphic Novel, Volume 1.
+My twelve-year-old son wants me to read Darth Paper Strikes Back.
+I'm also looking forward to reading This Lullaby - if I can stay awake that long.